smnorris/fwapg/README.md

 These work well but using WFS has some specific limitations for Provincal analysis:

-- requesting many features is surprisingly stable (with a good internet connection), but for larger FWA tables it can be error prone (there are 4.9M individual stream segments, or 1M for the Fraser system alone)
+- requesting tens of thousands of features is generally stable (with a good internet connection), but for larger tables it can be error prone (there are 4.9M individual stream segments, or 1M for the Fraser system alone)
 - non-spatial FWA lookup tables required for some workloads (such as [linking fish observations to waterbodies](https://github.com/smnorris/bcfishobs)) are not published via WFS ([example](https://catalogue.data.gov.bc.ca/dataset/freshwater-atlas-20k-50k-stream-cross-reference-table))
 - querying WFS via `CQL_FILTER` expressions works well but the WFS does not specifically support upstream/downstream relationships built into the FWA data